junron/hwboard/README.md

 3. run `hwboard config` to start the config process
 4. Run `hwboard add channel` to add a channel
 5. Run `npm run start:dev` to start hwboard.
-6. To run hwboard in the background, run `hwboard start --detached`
+6. To run hwboard in the background, run `hwboard start detach`

 ## Running with  docker-compose
 `docker-compose up`